 The Commission's sponsoring body is the Northern Ireland Office as laid out in the Public Processions (Northern Ireland) Act 1998.
-The Commission's budget for 2024-25 has been approved by the Northern Ireland Office, and we received a three-year financial settlement as part of the UK Government Spending Review covering the period 2022-25.
-Due to this Spending Review ending on 31 March 2025, the Commission has also prepared a budget out to 30 September 2025 and has engaged with the Northern Ireland Office as its sponsoring body who have provided a letter of support that confirms the provision of financial support to the Commission by the Northern Ireland Office, to assists it in meeting its liabilities as and why they fall due, but only to the extent that money is not otherwise available to the Commission to meet such liabilities for a period to 30 September 2025.
+The Commission's 2025-26 budget reflects the 2025 Spending Review Phase 1 settlement.
+As a result of the Commission's projected budget shortfall in 2025-26, the Commission has engaged with its sponsoring body the Northern Ireland Office who have provided a letter of support that confirms the provision of financial support to the Commission by the Northern Ireland Office, to assist it in meeting its liabilities as and when they fall due, but only to the extent that money is not otherwise available to the Commission to meet such liabilities for a period of 12 months from the date of approval of the Commissions' balance sheet.

-The Northern Ireland Office have confirmed that they have the ability to provide such support and will provide this support to the Commission, to the extent outlined above, for the period to 30 September 2025.
+The Northern Ireland Office have confirmed that they have the ability to provide such support and will provide this support to the Commission, to the extent outlined above, for a period of 12 months from the date of approval of the Commissions' balance sheet.

-As a result at the date of this report, with this letter of support in place, the Accounting Officer has considered it appropriate to adopt a going concern basis for the preparation of the 2023-24 financial statements.
+As a result, at the date of this report, with this letter of support in place, the Accounting officer has considered it appropriate to adopt a going concern basis for the preparation of the 2024-25 financial statements.